All Collections

 This guide will explain a few use cases of Lists and hopefully inspire you to create new ones.

-ABM may come to mind when you think of tracking key accounts.
-While we did design Lists with ABM in mind, the applications are much wider and you don't need a fully fledged ABM program to take advantage of them.
+While Lists were designed with ABM in mind, the applications are much wider and you don't need to do ABM to take advantage of them.

-Key accounts could be a target list of companies marketing and sales teams are placing specific emphasis on winning.
-Or lists of your largest customers, partners and most promising deals.
+Key accounts could be a target list of companies marketing and sales are placing specific emphasis on winning.
+Or lists of your largest customers, lost deals and partners.

 They could even be a list of competitors.